It gives me great pleasure to present, on behalf of the Board of

 As per Notification No. GSR 289(E) dated March 31, 2011 issued by the

-(Particulars of Employees) Rules, 1975 issued in terms of Section
+(Particulars of Employees) Rules, 1975 issued in terms of section

 217(2A) of the Companies Act, 1956, it is not necessary for Government

-companies to include the particulars of employees drawing salaries
+companies to include the particulars of employees drawing salaries of

-year or, Rs.0.5 million per month, if employed for part of the
+or, Rs.0.5 million per month, if employed for part of the financial year.

-information has not been included as a part of the Directors'' Report.
+included as a part of the Directors'' Report.